fiit-ba/pks-course/202324/assignments/1_network_communication_analyzer/en.md

     **Notes**

-    - By default, the connection is opened using a 3-way handshake , 3 messages are sent together, but it may happen that 4 messages are sent, for more information, see the whole chapter: [TCP Connection Establishment Process: The \"Three-Way Handshake"](http://www.tcpipguide.com/free/t_TCPConnectionEstablishmentProcessTheThreeWayHandsh.htm).
+    - By default, the connection is opened using a 3-way handshake , 3 messages are sent together, but it may happen that 4 messages are sent, for more information, see [page 3](http://www.tcpipguide.com/free/t_TCPConnectionEstablishmentProcessTheThreeWayHandsh-3.htm) and [page 4](http://www.tcpipguide.com/free/t_TCPConnectionEstablishmentProcessTheThreeWayHandsh-4.htm) in [TCP Connection Establishment Process: The \"Three-Way Handshake"](http://www.tcpipguide.com/free/t_TCPConnectionEstablishmentProcessTheThreeWayHandsh.htm).

-    - The connection is closed using a 4-way handshake , but two situations can occur, see the entire chapter: [TCP Connection Termination](http://www.tcpipguide.com/free/t_TCPConnectionTermination.htm).
+    - The connection is closed using a 4-way handshake , but two situations can occur, see [page 2](http://www.tcpipguide.com/free/t_TCPConnectionTermination-2.htm) and [page 4](http://www.tcpipguide.com/free/t_TCPConnectionTermination-4.htm) in [TCP Connection Termination](http://www.tcpipguide.com/free/t_TCPConnectionTermination.htm)
     - The connection can also be terminated using a flag [RST](https://medium.com/liveonnetwork/tcp-fin-rst-7e4eefd963b7).

     - The packet that initiates the start of the connection termination process may have other flags set, such as ***PUSH***, in addition to the ***FIN*** flag.